MatthewT0/GenAI-Image-Forensics-Toolbox/docs/developer_guidelines.md

 For new algorithm implementation and further information on the base code framework (Algorithms folder and all .m scripts in the root directory) refer to the [Original Repository README](Original_Repo_Readme.md).

 ## Different Directory Structure Implementation
-If you are not using subfolders in your tampered images some code may need to be amended.
-The code modifications and files in which these need to take place can be found below.
+### No subfolders
-### postProcessing.m
+If your tampered images directory does not use subfolders, you will need to modify the `postProcessing.m` script accordingly.
+The required code changes are provided below.

 Line 33 and 34 should be replaced with the no subfolder version, removing the wildcard for further directory indentation after Sp/Au:
 ```Matlab
 AumatFilesStruct = dir(fullfile(outputPath, '**', 'Au', '*.mat'));